ComSSA/www.comssa.org.au/minutes/2014-04-15/index.md

     * Did send out an email, but should have followed up with a phone call
   * Turnout could have been much better, at least so that we could do raffle
   * Facebook event and other advertising should have been made earlier
-  * Power needs to be better indicated: where players should be plugging in
+  * Power needs to be better indicated: where members should be plugging in
   * A particular first year attendee was very disruptive
     * Broke a number of rules repeatedly, even after being told not to
       * Caused network connectivity to fail